taehwaru/Single-Finger-Gripper-for-Scooping-Object/README.md

 ### Calibrate Odrive
 ODrive provides a GUI service for setting up the motordriver.
-[Odrive GUI](https://gui.odriverobotics.com/inspector) In the configuration tab in this GUI, You can set up the motordriver's configuration.
+[Odrive GUI](https://gui.odriverobotics.com/inspector) In the configuration tab in this GUI, You can set up the motordriver's configuration. (this step need motor move freely so you don't set like Calibrate Zero Position diagram)
 - **Power source**
   - DC bus overvoltage trip level: 26
   - DC bus undervoltage trip level: 22